facontidavide/Bonxai/README.md

 **What is the point of reimplementing OpenVDB?**

 - The number one reason is to have fun and to learn something new :)
-- It is not an "exact" rewrite, I modified few important aspects of the algorithm to make it faster, at least for my specific use cases.
 - I want this library to be small and easy to integrate into larger projects.
+  The core data structure is 600 lines of code, only.
+- It is not an "exact" rewrite, I modified few important aspects of the algorithm to make it slightly faster, at least for my specific use cases.

 **How much memory does it uses, compared with Octomap?**